Let's Connect:

 Culturally Sensitive and Trauma-Informed Care

-I know that discussing painful experiences can be distressing, which is why I provide a supportive, respectful and culturally responsive environment where clients feel safe, heard and empowered throughout the process.
+I know that discussing painful experiences can be deeply distressing, which is why I provide a supportive, respectful, and culturally responsive environment that fosters trust and safety.
+My goal is for clients to feel safe, empowered and truly heard throughout the process.
+I also coordinate interpreting services with trained professionals to help reduce language barriers and ensure clear, compassionate communication.

 Expert Training in Immigration Evaluations